 - 1. Attend rounds daily; Interview and assist in completing initial H & P, report findings and contribute to clinical discussion of patient. - 2.
-Complete daily notes, assess vitals, check pertinent labs and communicate with family/interdisciplinary providers pertinent to your patients care. - 3.
-Attend grand rounds and case conferences. - 4.
+Complete daily notes, assess vitals, check pertinent labs, and communicate with family/interdisciplinary providers pertinent to your patients care. - 3.
 Complete assigned readings and present on a topic of relevant interest to the student (with guidance from attending).